What if your next watch is a Montblanc timepiece?

-Personal thoughts about a watchmaker on the rise
+Personal thoughts about a watchmaker on the rise.

 The appointment of Jerome Lambert to the CEO of Montblanc has definitely pushed the brand's creativity spirit to new heights and it has further enhanced its position on the market and its appeal.
 Let's take a step back in time and take a quick look at what Montblanc used to stand for in my mind just a few years ago; I was of the idea that its watches' offer across all the different collections was ample but a bit controversial and it was also somehow confusing and not to the point.
-The low-end line, for instance, was full of interesting luxury sport products but, sometimes, they were not as distinctive and prestigious as its competitors' watches and they weren't exactaly what you would expect from a brand like Montblanc.
-The basic collection was mainly made up of an entry-level line up of watches, while three steps up was the glorious Villeret collection powered by high-end manual wound and hand-assembled Minerva calibers, in between there was nothing (except the Nicholas Rieussec collection) that could bridge this huge gap.
-This market strategy ended up confusing everybody, since it was somehow hard to understand whether a typical Montblanc watch was the three hands Timewalker that you could wear everyday or, rather, that exclusive hand-made Villeret mono-pusher.
-In May 2013 Jerome joined the brand by moving within the Richemont Group, where he used to hold the same position but as the CEO of Jaeger-LeCoultre instead.
-He brought with him his personal style and, thanks to this new addition, Montblanc was able to unveil an unparallaled series of new watches at the SIHH 2015, a clear sign of the acquistion of a new identity and of a newly acquired brand positioning.
-The Montblanc Timewalker Urban Speed Chronograph is the very first testimony of this regeneration process.
-The original stainless steel three counters chrono has now become an original new chrono featuring an unexpected mixture of a brushed ceramic bezel and a “cold grey” sand-blasted steel case that make this timepiece appear more sporty, more techy and definitely geared towards a whole new audience.
-The "e-strap" version is the first answer to a smartwatchmaker coming from a very traditional manufacturer (in my opinion this is also the proof that watchmaking groups fear Cupertino as much as carmakers fear their Titan project).
+The low-end line, for instance, was full of interesting luxury sport products but, sometimes, they were not as distinctive and prestigious as its competitors' watches and they weren't exactly what you would expect from a brand like Montblanc.
+The basic collection was mainly made up of an entry-level line up of watches, while three steps up was the glorious Villeret collection powered by high-end manual wound and hand-assembled Minerva calibers.
+In between there was nothing (except the Nicholas Rieussec collection) that could bridge this huge gap.
+This market strategy ended up confusing everybody, since it was somehow hard to understand whether a typical Montblanc watch was a three hands TimeWalker that you could wear everyday or, rather, an exclusive mono-pusher chronograph.

 It’s the kind of complication that you could easily find somewhere else (take a look, for instance, at this watch's cousin - the Baume et Mercier Capeland Worldtimer-) but the overall style (hopefully on a leather strap and not the full stainless steel bracelet) that adds a romantic touch and a beautiful deep blue dial that is missing in nearly 100% of its competitors's pieces that are selling at a higher price too.